JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 1. Be sure to [Setup Your Environment]()!
 2. Clone this repository at branch `01-todo-scaffolding`
-3. Open the README.md in that branch at [Step 1: The Barebones ToDo App]() **TODO: Link to Section**
+3. Open the README.md in that branch at [Setting The Stage: The Barebones ToDo App]() **TODO: Link to Section**

 ## Getting Started!
 Before we get jamming, let's make sure you're all tuned up!
 To get the most out of this session, you'll need to have a few things working in your environment:

 1. The Flutter developer environment setup to your flavor of IDE (I love VSCode, myself): [Getting Started with Flutter](https://flutter.dev/docs/get-started/install)
 2. An Amazon AWS account that you have root-access to: [Amazon AWS: Sign-up](https://portal.aws.amazon.com/billing/signup#/start)
-3. The AWS Amplify CLI tooling installed on your system: [AWS Amplify]
+3. The AWS Amplify CLI tooling installed on your system: [AWS Amplify CLI: Installation](https://docs.amplify.aws/cli/start/install)

-## 1. Pre-Requisites: Setting The Stage
+## 1. Setting The Stage:
-1. Overview of Amplify-CLI Installation
 1. Overview of the Boring ToDo Flutter App
 1. Demo the Boring ToDo Flutter App